SamThilmany/ILLUMINE-202401_Analysis-Pipeline/README.md

 The mass spectrometer's raw data was processed with Thermo Scientific Proteome Discoverer 3.0 (LBQ) and 3.1 (LFQ), using the Sequest HT and CHIMERYS search engines.
 The "Proteins", "Peptide Groups", "PSMs" and "MS/MS Spectrum Info" tables were exported as text files and further analyzed and visualized by the analysis pipeline in this repository.
 The data analysis involved multiple stages:
 1. A technical evaluation was conducted for the LFQ and LBQ data to assess their quality.
-2. A biological evaluation of the regulated proteins was performed, including the search for gene-to-disease associations and enrichment analyses for GO (Gene Ontology) terms and KEGG (Kyoto Encyclopedia of Genes and Genomes) pathways.
+2. The regulated proteins were biologically evaluated, including the search for gene-to-disease associations and enrichment analyses for GO (Gene Ontology) terms and KEGG (Kyoto Encyclopedia of Genes and Genomes) pathways.
 3. The regulated proteins from all data sets were combined to obtain a more comprehensive view, and this combined data set was also subjected to biological analysis.

 <p align="right">(<a href="#table-of-contents">back to top</a>)</p>